GETTING STARTED

 U.S. person additional requirement

-Requirements for under 18 years old
+Requirements for traders under 18 years old

 Funding requirements